HB-1406

 Plain Language

-Health carriers may not use AI to audit provider billing codes or to adjust those codes based on AI recommendations if doing so would override, change, or amend the treating provider's clinical judgment.
-This is a categorical prohibition — not a disclosure-and-override regime.
+Health carriers may not use AI to audit provider billing codes or to adjust those codes based on AI recommendations if doing so would override, alter, or amend the treating provider's clinical judgment.
+This is a categorical prohibition — AI may not be used in code auditing that changes a provider's clinical coding decisions, regardless of whether a human reviews the AI output.
 The definition of artificial intelligence is incorporated by reference to RSA 5-D:1.
-In practice, this means carriers cannot deploy AI-driven code-editing or downcoding tools that substitute algorithmic determinations for the provider's original clinical coding decisions.
+This provision goes beyond requiring human oversight; it prohibits the use of AI in this specific function entirely to the extent it would change clinical judgment.

 Statutory Text